RedEyesNCode/ShortCut/README.md

 This Method is Used to check if the a response Key is present in the Retrofit Response or not.

+**Json Pojo Parsing Good Practice**

+With @Serializable and @Expose , also try to use @Nullable in this way to can reduce the null checks on the string or any type , this helps a lot when setting text to text View

 ## Fragment-ShortCut

 This Utility is used to perform all the Operations related to the Fragments like the Adding , Replacing the Fragment